Matthew Stafford Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Stafford's 295 passing yards per game in two matchups against the 49ers are 13.5 more yards than his over/under in Sunday's game.
+- Stafford averaged 295 passing yards per game in two matchups against the 49ers, 12.5 yards more than his over/under for Sunday.

-- Stafford threw a touchdown pass in both of those games against the 49ers, and threw multiple TD passes against them one time.
+- Stafford had at least one touchdown pass in both of those contests against the 49ers, and threw multiple TD passes against them once.

 - Note: Stafford's stats vs. 49ers date back to 2016.

-- The 49ers have the NFL's ninth-ranked pass defense this season, giving up 227.3 yards per game through the air.
+- This week Stafford will face the NFL's ninth-ranked pass defense (227.3 yards allowed per game).

-- The 49ers have allowed 22 touchdowns through the air (1.4 per game).
-They are seventh in the league in that category.
+- At 1.4 passing TDs allowed per game, the 49ers defense is ranked seventh in the league.

 Recent Performances

-- In last week's matchup with the Ravens, Stafford completed 74.3% of his pass attempts for 309 yards, while throwing two touchdowns with two interceptions.
+- Last week against the Ravens, Stafford went 26-for-35 (74.3 percent) for 309 yards, while throwing two touchdowns and two interceptions.

-- Over his last three games, Stafford has recorded 750 passing yards (250.0 per game) while completing 68 of 101 passes (67.3% completion percentage), with five touchdowns and six interceptions.
+- Stafford has thrown for 750 yards (250.0 ypg) on 68-of-101 passing with five touchdowns and six interceptions over his last three games.

 Stafford's Los Angeles Teammates